heptagone/puppet_deployment/README.md

 An example of this would be

-user@mylaptop:~$ ./copytoslave.sh root 192.168.0.11 myuser webserver ~/.ssh/id_rsa
+myuser@mylaptop:~$ ./copytoslave.sh root 192.168.0.11 myuser webserver ~/.ssh/id_rsa

 You should now be able to run puppet agent as root user or with sudo.
 Never run pupet agent as the deployment user!!!

+Once the script has run successfully you should be able to ssh as myuser and your private key into the new box.
+You should not be prompted a password.

+You should be able to su into root without a password.
+Puppet Agent must be run as the root user.
+If you run is as your deployment user, you will run into access issues and other SSL issues.

+myuser@laptop:~$ ssh myuser@192.168.0.11 -i ~/.ssh/id_rsa
+myuser@webserver:~$ sudo su -
-myuser@webserver:~$ sudo puppet agent --verbose --no-deamonize
+root@webserver:~$ puppet agent --verbose --no-deamonize